Running on the KV260 Board

 "xclbin-location":"/lib/firmware/xilinx/tutorial/tutorial.xclbin",

 Prior to executing the newly installed application available at /opt/xilinx/bin, the FPGA firmware (PL bitstream + device tree overlay + PL drivers) needs to be loaded using xmutil utility commands.
-Follow the below steps to load Image resizing accelerated application firmware on the Vision AI Starter Kit.
+Use the following steps to load the image resizing accelerated application firmware on the Vision AI Starter Kit.

-Run the below command to list the existing application firmware available on the Vision AI Starter Kit.
-Verify the tutorial app in the listapps
+Run the following command to list the existing application firmware available on the Vision AI Starter Kit.
+Verify the tutorial app in the listapps.

 xmutil listapps